-When working at heights, industry standards require plasterers to hold a licence to Perform High Risk Work issued by NT WorkSafe.
-To gain a licence to Perform High Risk Work, you will need to register with an approved Registered Training Organisation, work under the supervision of a licensed operator and keep an approved logbook to record competencies achieved during training.
-Assessment by an independent assessor will then be required.
-To obtain a licence, you will need to be at least 18 years of age.
+When working at heights, industry standards require wall and ceiling liners to obtain a licence to Perform High Risk Work issued by NT WorkSafe.
+To gain a licence, you will need to complete units of competency at an approved Registered Training Organisation and work under the supervision of a licensed operator.
+You will also need to keep an approved logbook to record competencies achieved during training.
+Assessment by an accredited assessor will then be required.
+The Perform High Risk Work Licence is issued under the National Standard for Licensing Persons Performing High Risk Work.

 All those who work in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (CIC).
 In the NT, training is conducted by Registered Training Organisations authorised by NT WorkSafe.

 Once you are employed, you may be able to develop, and have recognised, additional skills under the Construction, Plumbing and Services Training Package that will expand your career opportunities within this industry.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.